The Maximum How Many Days to Confirm Pregnancy: Your Essential Guide

 • Frequent urination

-If you are experiencing any of these symptoms and have missed your period, it could be the time to test.
+If you are experiencing any of these early signs and have missed your period, including frequent trips to the bathroom, it might be best to test using morning urine.

-Pregnancy tests designed to detect pregnancy at an early stage are able to pick up the presence of hCG in your urine earlier than those standard pregnancy tests.
+Pregnancy tests designed to detect pregnancy symptoms start at an early stage, such as dip tests, are able to pick up the presence of hCG in your urine earlier than those standard pregnancy tests.

 And, of course, taking the pregnancy test too early may result in a false negative because your hCG levels may still be too low to detect.

-Then, if you did take an early pregnancy test and it comes out to be a negative, wait some couple of days and test again after your missed period.
+Then, if you did take an early pregnancy test and it comes out to be a negative, wait some couple of days and test again after your last menstrual period.

 For most women, the average number of days that confirm pregnancy is based on their menstrual cycle and when it happens to ovulate.
 Generally: